-A speciality of northern French mining country patacons are sliced potatoes, onions, garlic, thyme and bay cooked under a special ceramic cloche.
-It’s a dish known the ‘Proust Madeleines of the miners’.
+A speciality of northern French mining country, patacons are sliced potatoes, onions, garlic, thyme and bay cooked under a special ceramic cloche.
+It’s a dish known as the ‘Proust Madeleines of the miners’.

 Every family had a thick bottomed frying pan and a special three handled cloche (which they still sell in Douai).
 The ingredients (without any fat) would slowly steam on low heat for an hour and a half, with the tastiest potatoes crispy and brown on the bottom.
 Ham or other meat was sometimes added.